-10. Retention of Cheong Marn Seng as Independent Director
+10. Retention of Cheong Marn Seng as Independent Director (Resolution 5)

-The proposed resolution is to seek shareholders' approval to retain Cheong Marn Seng as an Independent Non-Executive Director.
-The Board of Directors of the Company has assessed the independence of Mr Cheong and concluded that he will continue to demonstrate independent view and judgement in Board deliberations.
-The Board recommended that Mr Cheong be retained as an Independent Non-Executive Director of the Company based on the following justifications:
+This proposed resolution is to seek shareholders' approval to retain Cheong Marn Seng as Independent Non-Executive Director of the Company.
+The Board recommended that Cheong Marn Seng be retained as Independent Non-Executive Director based on the following justifications:-

-- (i) Confirmation and declaration by Mr Cheong that he met the criteria of an Independent Director prescribed under Paragraph 1.01 of the Listing Requirements of Bursa Securities; - (ii) Confirmation and declaration by Mr Cheong that he has no conflict of interest with the Company and has not been entering/is not expected to enter into contract(s) especially material contract(s) with the Company and/or its subsidiary companies; - (iii) Confirmation by Mr Cheong that he is currently not sitting on the board of any other public and/or private companies having the same nature of business as that of the Company and its subsidiary companies; and - (iv) Mr Cheong has devoted sufficient time and commitment in the discharge of his responsibilities as an Independent Non-Executive Director and his length of service on the Board does not in any way interfere with his exercise of balance and objective view to Board deliberations.
-His experience and knowledge in the Group's businesses and operations enables him to contribute effectively to Board deliberation and decision making.
+- (i) Confirmation and declaration by Mr Cheong that he met the criteria of an Independent Director prescribed under Paragraph 1.01 of the Listing Requirements of Bursa Securities; - (ii) Confirmation and declaration that he has no conflict of interests with the Company and have not been entering/are not expected to enter into contract(s) especially material contract(s) with the Company and/or its subsidiary companies; - (iii) His length of service on the Board does not in any way interfere with his exercise of balance and objective view to Board deliberations.
+His experience and knowledge in the Group's businesses and operations enable him to contribute effectively to Board deliberation and decision making. - 11.
+Authority for Directors to Issue Shares (Resolution 6)